alexjnoble/jpeg_tomogram/README.md

 ## Arguments

 - `-o`, `--output_path`: Specify the output file or directory.
 By default, the output will be saved in the same location as the input.
-- `-e`, `--external_viewer`: Specify an external program to open the unpacked MRC file.
+- `-e`, `--external_viewer`: Specify an external program to open the unpacked MRC file (e.g. 3dmod).
 - `-q`, `--quality`: Specify the quality of the JPEG images in the stack.
-The default quality is 80, and values above 95 should be avoided.
+The default quality is 80.
+Values above 95 should be avoided.
 - `-c`, `--cores`: Specify the number of CPU cores to use.
 By default, the script will use all available cores.
 - `-v`, `--verbose`: Enable verbose output.